antofon/100-days-of-code/r3-log.md

 ### R3D11: June 21, 2018 Thursday
 Working on Part 5 Lessons of Udacity FEND.
 Learning about React basics, lifecycle, state management, and more!
+Also a side note: I got hired as a Junior Front-End Web Developer!

 ### R3D12: June 22, 2018 Friday
-React Router tutorials and thorough reading of "You Don't Know JS: ES6 & Beyond
+React Router tutorials and thorough reading of "You Don't Know JS: ES6 & Beyond.

 ### R3D13: June 27, 2018 Wednesday
-Moved on from React Router to Google Map APIs for my #udacity FEND
+Moved on from React Router to Google Map APIs for my #udacity FEND.